telferang/tp/docs/UserGuide.md

 2. `add budget a/700 m/11/2024 c/TRANSPORT`

 #### 2. Deducting a budget: `deduct budget`
 Deducts an amount to the month’s current budget.
-Budget cannot go below 0.
+If budget goes below zero after deduction, the budget for the month will be deleted.

 Format: `deduct budget a/AMOUNT [m/MONTH] [c/CATEGORY]`